 Another thumbs down to Schnabel's decision to have his actors speak Spanish occasionally and Spanish-accented English mostly.
 If you're aiming for gritty realism, why not let the largely Latin cast just speak Spanish?
 You're selling a movie to an art-house crowd.
 They're used to reading subtitles.
 It would have done Bardem a service, too: his accent is so thick that I could only make out about half of his English dialogue.
 Finally, there's an unnecessary cameo by Sean Penn as a dumb Cuban farmer, and a well-acted but obtuse dual role by Johnny Depp.
 Why a dual role?
 Who knows?

-I'll confess: the film isn't that bad.
-In fact, it's quite watchable.
+Oh, the film isn't that bad.
+In fact it's quite watchable.
 But if you miss it, you haven't missed much.
-See it only for the richness of Arenas' post-revolution Cuba (Mexico substitutes adequately as a filming location) and Bardem's likeable performance.
+See it only for the richness of Arenas' post-revolution Cuba (Mexico substitutes adequately as a filming location) and Bardem's likable performance.